DxsSucuk/Titanfall-3-Project/README.md

 This is a Unity Game made to replicate the movement based shooter Titanfall 1 and 2.

 # Multiplayer
-The Multiplayer is under heavy development and does not fully work.
+The Multiplayer is under heavy development and does not fully work.<br>
 For the multiplayer we have used Photon Fusion to get a simple yet capable networking system.

 Known Issues: